Shyqyri Rreli

-Shyqyri Rreli (18 May 1930 – 31 December 2019) was an Albanian football player who spent the majority of his career with Dinamo Tirana, having previously played for KF Erzeni and Puna Tirana, which is the modern day KF Tirana.
+Shyqyri Rreli (18 May 1930 – 31 December 2019) was an Albanian football player.
+He spent the majority of his career with Dinamo Tirana, having previously played for KF Erzeni and Puna Tirana, which is the modern day KF Tirana.
 As a coach, he was most noted for being in charge of the Albania national team between 1982 and 1985, and again between 1988 and 1989.
 He has also managed Albania U21, 17 Nëntori, Teuta Durrës and Shkumbini Peqin.

 Playing career

 Club

 A relatively successful forward for KF Erzeni, Puna Tirana, and Dinamo Tirana in the 1950s, he won four league titles with Dinamo Tirana.